Evidence vault

 What is an AML evidence vault?

-An AML evidence vault is a secure, organised store of compliance records for every client — including identity documents, KYC results, PEP and sanctions screening outcomes, risk ratings, review notes, and decision timestamps.
-Under The Money Laundering Regulations 2017, UK accountants must retain this evidence for a minimum of five years after the client relationship ends.
-Certivus structures this storage so it is always retrievable and exportable.
+An AML evidence vault is a secure, organised store of compliance records for every client, including identity documents, KYC results, CDD decisions, PEP and sanctions screening outcomes, risk ratings, review notes, and decision timestamps.
+Under The Money Laundering Regulations 2017, UK accountants must retain key AML records for a minimum of five years after the client relationship ends.
+Certivus structures this storage so it is retrievable and exportable.

-• All client AML evidence in one place — no more scattered emails and shared drives
+• All client AML evidence in one place instead of scattered emails and shared drives

-• Five-year retention tracking built into the workflow
+• Five-year retention thinking built into the workflow

 TL;DR — Quick Summary